Ugholaf/tp/docs/UserGuide.md

 ### 6.4.
 How to Use the CLI

-If you already know about [Command Line Interface (CLI)](#cli), you can skip this part and read the [Commands](#7-commands).
+If you already know about [Command Line Interface (CLI)](#cli), you can skip this part and read the [Commands](#7-commands) section.

 To use the CLI, you can type a command, which is supposed to be typed in a certain [format](#63-command-format), in the command box and press Enter.
 SoConnect will perform a specific action.
-You could try using the CLI using some examples provided below. <br>
+You could try using the CLI with some examples provided below. <br>

-The command format for `help` is just `help`.
-You can just type **`help`** into the CLI and press Enter, SoConnect will open the help window.
+* The `help` is a simple command without any parameters, so you can just type **`help`** into the command box and press Enter, SoConnect will open the help window.

-The command format for `add` is `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…`.
+* The command format for `add` is `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…`.
 As mentioned [here](#63-command-format), since `t/TAG` is wrapped with square brackets and has the `…`​ at the back, you can choose whether to provide this parameter and even choose to provide this multiple times.
-The parameters can be provided in any order as long as they are after the command.<br>
+The parameters can be provided in any order as long as they are after the command.<br><br>
-Valid usage e.g. `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567` <br>
+Try typing this command:<br>`add n/Betsy Crowe p/1234567 e/betsycrowe@example.com a/Newgate Prison t/friend` <br>
-Invalid usage e.g. `add n/Joe Tan` (Other parameters such as `p/PHONE_NUMBER e/EMAIL a/ADDRESS` must be provided as they are not wrapped in square brackets)

 Do not worry about typing commands wrongly as SoConnect will guide you if and when you do so.